 Copy of the citation you were issued.

 All correspondence that Santa Monica College Police Department has on file that you submitted.

 Investigation results that were conducted associated with your citation.

-Correspondence and notices that were sent to you by Santa Monica College Police Department and/or the Parking Citation Center.
+Correspondence and notices that were sent to you by the iParq dispute resolution service.